Potassium-chromate/CNN-for-recognizer-weather/README.md

 # CNN-for-recognizer-weather
+## 1. Purposes
-## Utilize CNN to classify the type of weather present in the image
+Utilize CNN to classify the type of weather present in the image
+## 2.Target
 We use CNN to to classify the type of weather present in the image There will be a training set and test set.
 Training set include